redBorder/redborder-documentation/docs/manager/redborder_basics/ch4_1_modules.md

 In the **Events Section**, the user can **display, analyze, and manage** the events collected by the sensors.

-RedBorder offers maximum network visibility thanks to the many options for data representation and visualization provided by our Apps.
+Redborder offers maximum network visibility thanks to the many options for data representation and visualization provided by our Apps.

 The platform has a module for each functionality.
 Each one uses different technologies and has an independent interface.
 All modules need a sensor to provide them with data.